dev-chenxing/mwse-modding-tutorial/docs/1_introduction.md

 ## Introduction

 First, open up [Visual Studio Code](https://code.visualstudio.com/).
-If you don't have it installed, you do need to go and download it.
+If you don't have it, download and install it.

-Once you have your VSCode open, click **Open Folder**, navigate to your Morrowind root folder .. `\Data Files\MWSE`. and **select the folder**.
-It will ask you "Do you trust the authors of the files in this folder?"; click **"Yes, I trust the authors"**.
-If you don't already have the Lua and vscode-lua-format extensions installed, you'll see popups asking you to install them at the bottom left corner of the screen.
+Once you have your VSCode open, click **Open Folder** then navigate to `Morrowind\Data Files\MWSE`. and **select the folder**.
+You will be asked, "Do you trust the authors of the files in this folder?"
+Click **"Yes, I trust the authors"**.

+If you don't already have the Lua and vscode-lua-format extensions installed, you'll see popups at the bottom left corner of the screen asking you to install them.
 Install both of them.

 ![VSCode Lua extensions](assets/1/extensions.png){ loading=lazy }

 Next, we'll save this as workspace.
 Click **File** -> **Save Workspace As...** **Save**.

 Now, we are going to create the folder for our MWSE mod.
-On the left side of the screen, we have the folders in the `\MWSE` folder.
+On the left side of the screen, we have the folders within the `\MWSE` folder.
 Mods usually go under the `\mods` folder.
-So expand the `\mods` folder.
-Everyone's mod list is different.
-You may or may not have the folders I have here.
-It's fine.
-We're gonna use the `mods/modderName/modName` naming convention here.
-But as long as it is a `main.lua`, you can put it anywhere you want under the `\mods` folder.
+Expand that folder.
+So long as your mod has a `main.lua`, you can put it anywhere within the `\mods` folder.
+However, we will use the `mods/modderName/modName` naming convention.
+This avoids conflicting files and keeps everything tidy.

-Right Click on `\mods` -> **New Folder...** Here, you need to enter your modder name.
+Right Click on `\mods`, select **New Folder...**.
+Here, you need to enter your modder name.
 I am Amalie so I'll type `Amalie` here.
-Then, right click on the folder you just created, **New Folder...** again.
-This time we need to enter the name for the mod that we're gonna be creating, `craftableBandage`.
+Then, right click on the folder you just created, select **New Folder...** again.
+This time we need to enter the name for the mod that we will be creating, `craftableBandage`.

-I personally like using camelCase.
+You can namae it any way you want, I personally like using camelCase, that is, no separator between words, first letter lowercased, and the first letter of all other words capitalized.
 But you can use snake_case `craftable_bandage` or Normal `Craftable Bandage`.
 Just remember, don't put a dot in your folder name.
+For example, `craftable.bandage`.

-Now, right click on `\craftableBandage` and select **New File...** name it `main.lua`.
+Now, right click on `\craftableBandage`, select **New File...**, and name it `main.lua`.
 This is the the main file of your mod and it must be named `main.lua`.

 ## Comments

 Before we do any coding, I would like to tell you how to comment in Lua first.
 Oftentimes, you want to add information about the mod and its author at the top of the script.

 When you run Lua code, comments will be skipped.
-Any line that starts with `--` is considered a comment.
-This is a single line comment.
+Any line starting with a double dash `--` is considered a comment.
+This is a single line of comment.

 ```lua
 -- Mod: Craftable Bandage
 ```

 You can also do multi-line comment with ``--[[]]``.
+That is, double dash followed by two opening brackets with two closing brackets following the comment.
 Let's add some information about our mod.

 ```lua
 --[[